PushtimargKirtans/PushtimargKirtans/Pushtimarg Kirtans.md

-# Pushtimarg-Kirtans
+# Pushtimarg-Satsang
-The Pushtimarg Kirtans app is a compact Kirtan book in Gujarati and English.
+The Pushtimarg Satsang app is a compact Kirtan book in Gujarati and English.
 I shall be adding more Kirtans and Paths in future updates.
 If you would like to add Kirtans please email me your Kirtan/s in Gujarati as well as in English kalpesh.sonecha@gmail.com